 So, it is illegal to possess or consume cannabis without a valid medical card in Oklahoma.
 This involves infractions with fines up to $400.
 Offenders with possession up to 1.5 ounces of cannabis are classified as a misdemeanor offense and are punishable by fines.
 In case you are caught with more than 1.5 ounces of marijuana, you will be subjected to criminal charges.
 In addition, the possession of drug paraphernalia also remains illegal in the state, and a person having no medical marijuana card may even face jail time.
 However a medical marijuana card protects people against prosecution.

 Oklahoma has no certain list of qualifying conditions that enrolls a person in the state medical marijuana program.
 It is upon the physician’s discretion to approve application for medical marijuana according to the patient’s condition.
 So, if you are wondering if your condition qualifies for a Oklahoma medical marijuana card, stop worrying.
-Get evaluated from a licensed health professional and he will let you know if you qualify or not.
-However there are certain criteria’s that you must fulfill before you get yourself registered in the Oklahoma medical marijuana program.
+Consult a licensed doctor to know if you qualify or not.
+However there are certain criteria that you must fulfill before you get yourself registered in the Oklahoma medical marijuana program.

 Here’s How to Qualify for an Oklahoma Medical Marijuana Card

 - The patient must be 18 years of age or older.